MicrosoftDocs/windows-itpro-docs/windows/deployment/deploy-windows-mdt/deploy-windows-10-with-the-microsoft-deployment-toolkit.md

 MDT is a unified collection of tools, processes, and guidance for automating desktop and server deployment.
 In addition to reducing deployment time and standardizing desktop and server images, MDT enables you to more easily manage security and ongoing configurations.
 MDT builds on top of the core deployment tools in the Windows Assessment and Deployment Kit (Windows ADK) with additional guidance and features designed to reduce the complexity and time required for deployment in an enterprise environment.

-MDT supports the deployment of Windows 10, as well as Windows 7, Windows 8, Windows 8.1, and Windows Server.
+MDT supports the deployment of Windows 10, as well as Windows 7, Windows 8.1, and Windows Server.
 It also includes support for zero-touch installation (ZTI) with Microsoft System Center Configuration Manager.

-For more information about MDT, see [Get started with the Microsoft Deployment Toolkit (MDT)](get-started-with-the-microsoft-deployment-toolkit.md) for an overview of MDT, including a description of many of the key features and options.
+See [Get started with the Microsoft Deployment Toolkit (MDT)](get-started-with-the-microsoft-deployment-toolkit.md) for an overview of MDT, including a description of many of the key features and options.
 A list of components in MDT that support Lite Touch Installation (LTI) is also provided.

 ## In this guide